 In 1968, 1980, 1988, 1996, 2008 and 2012, the Republicans nominated a candidate who had previously sought the nomination.
 Electoral history seems to prove Fitzgerald wrong.
 There are second, and in some cases, third, acts at the highest levels of American public life.
 Some are even successful.
 Richard Nixon (1968, 1972) and George H.W.
 Bush (1988) made it to the Oval Office before the curtain fell on their time on the political stage.

 And yet, as with so much in politics, there is another way of looking at things.
 Take the second, more modern, interpretation of what Fitzgerald said.
 The choice between easy answers and those more complex.
 This, in a sense, is the history of the Republican Party since Nixon’s epoch-defining defeat of JFK, the debate between the Grand Old Party establishment and rebellious conservative republicanism.
-From 1964 and Barry Goldwater’s campaign onwards, every contested Republican primary has essentially been between establishment candidate(s) against more conservative ones.
+From 1964 and Barry Goldwater’s campaign onwards, every contested Republican primary has essentially been between establishment candidate(s) against buy cheap accutane india more conservative ones.
 Continuing after the Nixon interlude with Gerald Ford’s 1976 primary battle with Ronald Reagan, Reagan’s run against Bush in 1980, Bush against Dole in 1988 and against Pat Robertson in 1992, the ebb and flow has continued into the 21st century with McCain v Romney and Romney v Santorum.
 Even George W. Bush in 2000 had opposition from his political right.

 It is now less than a year until voters in Iowa will cast the first ballots of the 2016 Republican primaries.
 Between now and then they will hear the latest airing of this great debate.
 Mitt Romney isn’t going to run a third time but Rick Santorum and Mike Huckabee will likely have a second go.
 Their second acts will be part of the wider discussion about the future direction of their party.
 The establishment, represented by Jeb Bush, will take on the more conservative wing, potentially including Scott Walker, Bobby Jindal, Rick Perry, Ted Cruz, Marco Rubio and Ben Carson.
 Then there are those whose place on the stage is harder to quantify – Rand Paul, Chris Christie, Lindsay Graham to name but three.